uktrade/iigb-beta-content/content/beta/where-to-invest/financial/financial-cluster-table.md

----
-strong_regions: many areas of the UK.
+Financial services businesses are active across the UK and are particularly well-represented in many areas of the UK.
----